 For instance, a person who struggles with untreated ADHD may enjoy the increased focus that this drug provides.
 Countless people turn to meth for its ability to stimulate weight loss.
 As such, many meth addicts also struggle with undiagnosed and untreated eating disorders such as anorexia, bulimia, and body dysmorphic disorder.

-Methamphetamine has a reputation for presenting relatively mild withdrawal symptoms when compared to other illicit substances.
-Due to this fact, many people fail to recognize meth as being physically addictive.
-When detoxing from meth, people will likely experience excessive fatigue, increased hunger, and dramatic mood swings.
+Many people fail to recognize meth as being physically addictive.
+However, people detoxing from meth will likely experience excessive fatigue, increased hunger, and dramatic mood swings.

-However, the impact that methamphetamine has on the brain and its reward system is a far greater indication of the drug’s addictive properties.
+In fact, the impact that methamphetamine has on the brain and its reward system is a far greater indication of the drug’s addictive properties.
 After months or even years of abusing methamphetamine, many meth users find that they are unable to feel confident, happy, motivated, or focused without it.
-In fact, these are among some of the most common meth addiction symptoms.

-It’s additionally important to note that the long-term effects of meth use can include permanent brain damage.
-This type of damage is on par with that of epilepsy, Alzheimer’s disease, and stroke.
+Long-term effects of meth use can be frightening.
+These can include permanent brain damage on par with that of epilepsy, Alzheimer’s disease, and stroke.

 Street Names for Meth